birendpatel/lemon/README.md

 - Random variable types
 - Matrix types

-This repository implements Lemon in C. C-Lemon is an interpreter and has a bytecode compiler that performs high-level optimisations.
+Lemon is compiled to bytecode and executed on a virtual machine written in C.

 # Requirements

-To build Lemon, you should have the GCC compiler version 9.3.0 or greater installed.
-You'll also need GNU Make and a 64-bit machine running the Linux OS.
-To build the documentation, you need to install Doxygen.
+To build Lemon, you need a POSIX compliant system or comptability layer with the following software installed:

+- GCC 8.3.0+
+- GNU Make 4.2.1+
+- Doxygen 1.8.13+ (optional)

 # Install

 Clone this repository and issue `make release`.
 The executable `lemon` will be placed in the newly created `release` directory.
-You can issue `make docs` to generate the source code documentation via Doxygen.

 # License